AgiHedvig/Viewfinder-Mods/README.md

 .NET 6.0: https://dotnet.microsoft.com/en-us/download/dotnet/6.0

-You can find the mods here:
+You can find the mods here: link will be added soon